tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 ### Interaction with the router

-The `Router` invokes the `PeerManager.DialNext()` method in a closed loop to obtain candidate peers to which dial, in the form of a `NodeAddress` object.
+The `Router` invokes the `PeerManager.DialNext()` method in a closed loop to obtain candidate peers which to dial, in the form of a `NodeAddress` object.
-This methods blocks when there are no candidate peers or the peer manager decides that the node has established enough connections.
+This method blocks when there are no candidate peers or the peer manager decides that the node has established enough connections.

 [peermanager.go]: https://github.com/tendermint/tendermint/blob/v0.35.x/internal/p2p/peermanager.go